webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

   - used by all but 'plan' of the service value chain.
   - incident: unplanned interruption.
 Log, prioritize, manage through lifecycle.
 SLA defines what 'normal' is.
     - same categorization as 'Problem' tickets.
-  - major accidents: separate procedure from normal incidents.
+  - major incidents: **separate procedures, shorter timescales, greater urgency from normal incidents**.
 - **!Problem Management**
   - **reduce likelihood** of recurring incidents by identifying and **eliminating root cause**.
   - used by 'improve' and 'deliver and support' from SVC.